MbqIIB/jenkins-cli/jenkins-startup.md

 $ nohup java -jar jenkins.war > $LOGFILE 2>&1

+--httpPort=$HTTP_PORT--

---httpPort=$HTTP_PORT	Runs Jenkins listener on port $HTTP_PORT using standard http protocol.
+Runs Jenkins listener on port $HTTP_PORT using standard http protocol.
 The default is port 8080.
 To disable (because you're using https), use port -1.

+--httpListenAddress=$HTTP_HOST--

---httpListenAddress=$HTTP_HOST	Binds Jenkins to the IP address represented by $HTTP_HOST.
+Binds Jenkins to the IP address represented by $HTTP_HOST.
 The default is 0.0.0.0 — i.e. listening on all available interfaces.
 For example, to only listen for requests from localhost, you could use: --httpListenAddress=127.0.0.1

 --httpsPort=$HTTP_PORT	Uses HTTPS protocol on port $HTTP_PORT